SSR framework for Svelte 5 + Bun with islands-based selective hydration

 onPending

-Instead of managing a pending flag inside the submit function, pass an options object with onPending.
-The callback fires with true immediately before the fetch and false once the result handler has settled (or when the submission is cancelled):
+Pass an options object with onPending instead of tracking a pending flag inside the submit function.
+It fires true immediately before the fetch and false once the result handler settles (or when the submission is cancelled):

 <script>